John Eldevik holds the Licence in Mediaeval Studies from the Pontifical Institute of Mediaeval Studies.

 Medieval and Renaissance Studies

-You will explore crucial periods in human development, studying across disciplines, taking courses in art, literature, history and music.
+You will explore a critical period in the history of Europe and the Mediterranean world from a variety of perspectives, taking courses in art, literature, languages, history, and music from Byzantium to Shakespeare’s England.
 Working closely with faculty in small classes, you’ll find one-on-one encouragement, personal direction and research opportunities that suit your interests.

 About the Minor

 Medieval and Renaissance studies is a minor at Hamilton, attained by taking five courses in at least three departments.
-Within this broad framework, students focus on one of the two epochs, but they are encouraged at every turn to explore the continuities between them.
+Within this broad framework, students may focus on either or both of these epochs, but they are encouraged at every turn to explore the continuities between them.

 I never thought about medieval studies as a means to a tangible end, it was just something that I enjoyed for its own sake.
 Surprisingly enough, it did end up helping my post-grad job search — one interviewer saw the minor on my resume and asked me about it.
 I told her about some of the things I studied: Old English poetry, Viking battle tactics, forced drowning as a form of legal trial, things like that.
 She seemed intrigued.